rholmesa/node-red-contrib-ui-egg-timer/README.md

             <span class="property-type">string | buffer</span>
         </dt>
     <h3>Details</h3>
     <p>This node is designed to work with node-red-dashboard, and has a requirement that this be available.
-It leans heavily on work done by xxxxxxx and I hope they are no unhappy with this.</p>
+It leans heavily on work done by Mario Fellinger on his 'countdown-timer' and I hope he is no unhappy with this.</p>
     <br>
     <p>This node fulfills the requirement of a switch which once turned on, stays on for a specified time and then automatically turns off.
         As ever, overrides are provided allowing better control within automated systems, but the UI is basically a switch as per normal dashboard.</p>